Matt Joyce homered and had three RBIs, Ryan Roberts also connected and the Tampa Bay Rays beat the Toronto Blue Jays 5-4 on Saturday.

 Edwin Encarnacion hit a two-run homer for Toronto, his 36th, but the Blue Jays failed to extend their modest three-game winning streak.

-Beaten 2-0 in Thursday's series opener, Tampa Bay had two runners thrown out at home plate in Friday's loss.
+Beaten 2-0 in Thursday's series opener, Tampa Bay lost 2-1 Friday, a game that saw two Rays runners thrown out at home plate.

-This time, the Rays used a four-run, bat-around third to win for just the second time in eight games.
-Tampa Bay also improved to 2-11 in their past 13 one-run games.
+This time, Tampa Bay used a four-run, bat-around third to win for just the second time in eight games.
+The Rays also improved to 2-11 in their past 13 one-run games.

 Roberts got the Rays on the board with a one-out drive to left-center, his third, off Henderson Alvarez.